 Mission: Working together, across sectors, to build a community where the quality of life is planned, developed and championed.

-The CKCLC Strategy Framework is an evergreen document meaning the activities are being determined and allow the members to respond to emerging items.
+The CKCLC Strategy Framework is an evergreen document, meaning that activities are determined based on strategic focus areas, while allowing members to respond to emerging opportunities.

-In the spirit of working together and engaging others, the CKCLC has established a number of partnerships with community groups in order to support ongoing work, while respecting the identities and individual activities of each other.
+In the spirit of working together and engaging others, the CKCLC establishes partnerships with community groups in order to support ongoing work, while respecting the identities and individual activities of all.
 Some of the groups include: